 An original holiday themed CD in 2008 brought her a live appearance on Fox-25, Boston.
 Performing for that broadcast were Patrice Williamson (v), Tal Shalom-Kobi (b) and Miki Matsuki (d).

-Hines has performed at hundreds of clubs in venues including Scullers, the Harbor Park Summer Music Series, Prudential Summer Music Series, Les Zygomates, Chilton Club, Copley Art Society, Boston, Fanwood Performance Series in New Jersey, Junebug Jazz Festival in Portsmouth, VA, Skitch Henderson and the Virginia Symphony Pops (orchestra pianist), Mechanics Hall, Ceres Bistro, Nick's and Viva Bene, Worcester, MA, the Hardwick Wine and Jazz Festival, MA, Rose Art Museum, MA, Chanler at Cliff Walk, Sardellas and Greenvale Vineyards (with Dick Lupino) in Newport, RI, the Chrysler Museum of Nortfolk, VA, Ryles, Ryles and The Red House, Cambridge, MA, NARA Park and Acton Jazz Cafe, Acton, MA, Metropolitan Room, Cachaca, Somethin', The Duplex and Bar 126, NY, NY in addition to many stages and clubs on the Eastern Seaboard including New York, Boston and Richmond.
+Hines has performed at hundreds of clubs in venues including Scullers, the Harbor Park Summer Music Series, Prudential Summer Music Series, Les Zygomates, Johnny D's, Epicure Jazz Club, Chilton Club, Copley Art Society, Boston, Fanwood Performance Series in New Jersey, Junebug Jazz Festival in Portsmouth, VA, Skitch Henderson and the Virginia Symphony Pops (orchestra pianist), Mechanics Hall, Bull Mansion, Nick's, Worcester, MA, the Hardwick Wine and Jazz Festival, MA, Rose Art Museum, MA, Chanler at Cliff Walk, Sardellas and Greenvale Vineyards (with Dick Lupino) in Newport, RI, the Chrysler Museum of Nortfolk, VA, Ryles, Ryles and The Red House, Cambridge, MA, NARA Park and Acton Jazz Cafe, Acton, MA, Metropolitan Room, Cachaca, Somethin' Else, Duplex, NYC in addition to many stages and clubs on the Eastern Seaboard including New York, Boston and Richmond.

 Hines' interesting compositions and harmonies earned her a guest appearance on the Peabody Award winning show, Piano Jazz with Marian McPartland on National Public Radio in 2000.

 For three decades she has performed in clubs, concerts and festivals in the United States.
 Hines continues to maintain a busy performance schedule into the new year.
-She has played or recorded with many of today's jazz greats including Andrew Atkinson, Jerry Bergonzi, Greg Abate, Arnie Krakowsky, Kenny Hadley, John Lockwood, Sean Farias, Mark Pontiatoski, Dave Landoni, Justin Meyer, Dave Clark, Les Harris, Jr., Yoron Israel, Jorge Perez-Albela, Giacomo Gates, Grace Kelly, Darren Barrett, Jacque Swarz- Bart, Marian McPartland, Bob Gullotti, Jim Porcella, April Hall, Isabel Stover, Patrice Williamson, Suzanne Cabot, Renee Legendre and numerous jazz vocalists.
+She has played or recorded with many of today's jazz greats including Andrew Atkinson, Jerry Bergonzi, Greg Abate, David Amram, Arnie Krakowsky, Kenny Hadley, John Lockwood, Sean Farias, Mark Pontiatowski, Dave Landoni, Justin Meyer, Dave Clark, Les Harris, Jr., Yoron Israel, Jorge Perez-Albela, Giacomo Gates, Grace Kelly, Darren Barrett, Jacque Swarz- Bart, Marian McPartland, Bob Gullotti, Christine Fawson, April Hall, Isabel Stover, Gordon Michaels and dozens of jazz vocalists.